 Tethered focuses on using head movements as the main control mechanic in the game.
 After focusing on the Peep you want to give an order to, you use the control to lock in your choice and let go when you point at what you want them to do.
 It’s quite similar to using a standard drag and drop control scheme, except you are using your head to point at each of the objects.
 The 3D space provides some great uses of depth and allows you to lean around certain objects in the environment to locate hidden crystals, and more.

 Tethered is a magical strategy game, with cute characters, and enjoyable gameplay mechanics.
 It’s been quite some time since I had fun with a God-like strategy game, and Tethered is one of the best PlayStation VR games currently available.
 It’s a shame there isn’t any way to continue a level after meeting the goal requirements, but each of the thirteen islands is quite lengthy.Note: Tethered was reviewed on PlayStation VR.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.